How To Redomicile A Foreign Company To Singapore?

 Ask yourself (or a good corporate service provider like Paul Hype Page) these questions: Some recommended solutions would be:

-Before you kickstart you foreign company re-domiciliation to Singapore, you should check if your company’s name will be accepted for registration in Singapore.
+Before initiating your foreign company’s re-domiciliation to Singapore, ensure your company’s name meets Singapore’s registration requirements.
 For example, there may already be a Singapore company with a similar name as your overseas company.

 • Foreign company re-domiciliation to Singapore means that it will be primarily subject to new country’s law, including for taxation purposes, rather than that of its original place of incorporation.
 Singapore taxes corporations at a lower rate than many other developed countries.